-Crowdfunding with rewards is a great way to motivate your supporters to give to your nonprofit’s crowdfunding campaigns.
-Learn how your charity can encourage supporters to donate at a higher level by offering merchandise or other incentives at different donation amounts.
+Reward-based crowdfunding (also called crowdfunding with rewards) is a great way to motivate supporters to give to your nonprofit’s fundraising campaigns.
+Read on to learn how your charity can encourage supporters to donate more by offering merchandise or other incentives at different donation amounts.

 Many nonprofits use rewards in their crowdfunding campaigns to boost revenue and increase supporter involvement in a cause.
 Rewards are perks or gifts given to supporters at defined donation levels.
-A common example is an organization that offers donors a custom t-shirt for donations of $100 or more.
+A common example is an organization offering donors a custom t-shirt for $100 or more in donations.

-Some people argue that the idea of offering perks for certain donation levels takes away the philanthropic aspect of giving to a good cause.
+Some argue that offering perks for certain donation levels removes the philanthropic aspect of giving to a good cause.
 Nevertheless, the main idea behind crowdfunding campaigns is to raise as much awareness and money for your charitable organization as possible.
-So, in fact, providing perks during your campaign equals optimized donor participation, which in effect spreads awareness about your cause.
+So, providing perks during your campaign equals optimized donor participation, which in effect spreads awareness about your cause.
 There really is nothing to lose and plenty to gain!

 Offering a limited number of perks allows your organization to create a buzz around your campaign on social media.
 Consider posting on Facebook each morning something like this: